Research: The Future of Ultrasound

 - If your circumstances change, you can change your beneficiary.

-- You have the additional option of donating your retirement plan assets to the EER through your will or revocable trust.
+- You have the additional option of donating your retirement plan assets to the AFF through your will or revocable trust.

 - You can have the satisfaction of knowing that the funds you worked so hard to earn will support ultrasound research when you are gone.